Slope86/QiskitExtension/README.md

 ## License

-The QiskitExtension project is open source under the MIT license.
+This QiskitExtension project is open source under the MIT license.
 However, the extensions that are installed separately are not part of the QiskitExtension project.
 They all have their own licenses!